salbalkus/CausalTables.jl/paper/paper.md

 # Comparison to existing packages

-While the R and Python ecoysystems include many implementations of causal methods [@tlverse; @Chen2020], Julia has relatively fewer.
+While R and Python include many causal packages [@tlverse; @Chen2020], Julia has relatively fewer.
 Recent Julia packages for causal inference include `TMLE.jl` [@TMLE.jl] and `CausalELM.jl` [@CausalELM.jl].
-These packages focus on specific estimation techniques, rather than general data processing and simulation like `CausalTables`.
-The package `CausalInference.jl` [@Schauer2024] provides an interface for causal graphs and discovery algorithms, similar to CausalDAG [@squires2018causaldag] or DoWhy [@dowhy] in Python and daggity [@Textor2017] in R. However, it is generally incompatible with tabular data used in practice and also cannot randomly generate data.
+These focus on specific estimators, rather than general data processing and simulation like `CausalTables.jl`.
+The package `CausalInference.jl` [@Schauer2024] implements causal graphs and discovery algorithms, similar to CausalDAG [@squires2018causaldag] or DoWhy [@dowhy] in Python and daggity [@Textor2017] in R. However, it is generally incompatible with the tabular data used in practice and also cannot randomly generate data.
 The simulation capabilities of `CausalTables.jl` are similar to those of probabilistic programming packages like Turing.jl [@turing] or Gen.jl [@gen].
-However, while all of these packages can *sample* data from SCMs, only `CausalTables.jl` allows users to easily extract *closed-form distributions* conditional on data drawn in previous steps of the process, using functions like `condensity`.
+However, while other packages can *sample* data from SCMs, only `CausalTables.jl` allows extracting *closed-form distributions* conditional on data drawn in previous steps of the process.

 # Example 1: Data With Causal Structure